 A government permit sometimes required by the importer's government to enable the import firm to convert its own country/territory's currency into foreign currency with which to pay a seller in another country/territory.

 A shipment transported out of a country/territory.

 An individual or firm who does not take part in actual sales transactions, but brings together buyers and sellers for a fee.

 Export Control Classification Number (ECCN):

 Most products have an export control classification number (formerly export commodity classification number) within the Commerce Control List (CCL).
-The ECCN consists of a five-character number that identifies categories, product groups, strategic level of control, and country groups.
+The ECCN consists of a five-character number that identifies categories, product groups, strategic level of control, and country/territory groups.